-The most common Hepatitis C medications are direct-acting antivirals (DAAs).
-A typical treatment plan combines two or more DAAs together.
-In some cases, DAAs are also combined with ribavirin or interferons.
+The most common hepatitis C medications are direct-acting antivirals (DAAs).
+A typical treatment plan involves a combination of two or more DAAs.
+In some cases, doctors also combine DAAs with ribavirin or interferons.

-Hepatitis C is an infection caused by a virus of the same name (HCV) that causes liver inflammation that can lead to liver problems, including cancer.
+The hepatitis C virus (HCV) causes hepatitis C infection and liver inflammation that can lead to liver problems, including cancer.

-Even if an HCV infection hasn’t caused symptoms yet, it’s still important to treat it.
-This is because medications can also lower the risk of complications from hepatitis C, such as dangerous liver problems.
+Even if an HCV infection hasn’t caused symptoms yet, treatment is important.
+This is because medications can lower the risk of complications from hepatitis C, such as liver problems.

 HCV has different genetic variations (genotypes).
 The medication prescribed for hepatitis C depends on the genotype a person has.
 Genotype 1 is the

 Direct-acting antivirals (DAAs) are the most common treatment for hepatitis C. They’re usually taken as pills.
-These medications can cure Hepatitis C in up to
+These medications can cure hepatitis C in

 - NS3/4 protease inhibitors, which target an enzyme